Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

-If speaking in front of others makes your chest tighten or your thoughts go blank, you’re not alone and you’re not broken.Public-speaking fear isn’t just nerves or stage fright.
-It’s often a subconscious pattern that created a protective response when your mind learned at some point that being seen, heard, or judged felt unsafe.And here’s what most people don’t realize: this fear isn’t hardwired.
-It’s simply a pattern your brain practices, and one that you can retrain.At Washington DC Hypnosis Center, we help clients release these fear-based patterns by working with the part of the mind that created them: the subconscious.
+If speaking in front of others makes your chest tighten or your thoughts go blank, you are not alone and you are not broken.
+Public speaking fear is not just nerves or stage fright.
+It is often a subconscious pattern that created a protective response when your mind learned at some point that being seen, heard, or judged felt unsafe.
+And here is what most people do not realize: this fear is not hardwired.
+It is simply a pattern your brain practices, and one that you can retrain.
+At the Washington DC Hypnosis Center, we help clients release these fear-based patterns by working with the part of the mind that created them: the subconscious.

-- Neuroplasticity – your brain’s natural ability to rewire itself
+- Neuroplasticity, your brain’s natural ability to rewire itself

-- Subconscious Reprogramming – where outdated beliefs quietly live
+- Subconscious Reprogramming, where outdated beliefs quietly live

-- Mind-body connection – how posture, breathing, and emotion shape your internal state
+- Mind-body connection, how posture, breathing, and emotion shape your internal state

-1. Challenge the Old Identity Script
+1. Challenge the Public Speaking Identity Script

-“I’m just not a good speaker”.
+“I am just not a good speaker.”.

 What to do: